 Have a hoot on the Leeds Owl Trail

-Henry Moore Institute
+Wonder at the Henry Moore Institute

-Leeds Welcome Art Crawl
+Try the eclectic Leeds Welcome Art Crawl

-The Gallery at Munro House
+See something new at the Gallery at Munro House

-One of the most domineering structures on the Leeds skyline, the 19th-century Gothic Revival minster is also one of its most impressive.
+The 19th-century Gothic Revival minster is one of the most domineering and impressive structures on the Leeds skyline.
 If you’re looking for a quiet spot to sit and think, or simply want to admire the architecture in more detail, it is completely free to venture inside and have a look around.
 You can also check the times of their choral services and listen to some traditional bell-ringing.

 This laid-back spot is great for a relaxing pint or a Sunday roast, but if you’re looking to spend as little money as possible, head down on a Tuesday night for their free cinema club.
 Get there early to claim a comfortable spot, lean back and enjoy a screening of a classic cult film.

 Stroll along the banks of the Leeds and Liverpool Canal